-[Update: Persists in iOS 16] iOS 15 ruined keyboard autocorrect for some users; others claim it worsens after every update
+[Updated] iOS 15 ruined keyboard autocorrect for some; others claim it worsens after every update

 New updates are being added at the bottom of this story…….

 Original story (published on March 28, 2022) follows:

 iOS 15 is the latest version of the system that powers Apple iPhones.
 Since its release in September 2021, it has been receiving incremental updates, with iOS 15.4 the most recent stable version.